 This being Japan somehow I ended up eating fish sperm sacks.

-Then hitting up small street side bars to knock back some beers and shots, and talk some shit with the locals (friends there to help translate, in a drunken state that is).
+Then we hit up small street side bars to knock back some beers and shots, and talk with the locals.
+It’s really fun in these small bars but you may end up a bit lost in translation, and possibly in a drunken state.

-The food here is seriously fucking delicious.
+Grab some breakfast, don’t be worried about having sushi for breakfast, many travellers do.
+Japanese food is seriously delicious.
 It really is mind-blowing and not that expensive if you hit up more local places.

-After eating I went to a photography exhibition (as I love photography) at the Tokyo Opera House with my 2 friends, one of whom was suffering a rather bad hangover.
-Sorry Koki for that vodka shot!
+After eating I went to a photography exhibition (as I love photography) at the Tokyo Opera House with my 2 friends.
+Check out the guidebook you bought and find a good museum to go to.

 With the masses pouring all around I decided after a while to escape to more peaceful grounds, and Yoyogi Park is only a 15 minute walk from Shinjuku, which is where I went next.
 My head was a bit tired from jet-lag and vodka the night before.

 Yoyogi Park is so chilled out, with huge trees sheltering you from the sun and peace and quiet all around.
 The real gem is in the centre of it at the Meiji Jingu Shrine.

 It’s very traditional and cultural there.
 You wouldn’t imagine a place like it in the midst of all the modernity around.